 Pilate realized that there was no evidence to convict Jesus to death.
 He went outside again and spoke to the crowd now gathered and gave his verdict: not guilty (v.
 38).
 The crowd, though, did not take this answer, and Luke wrote that at this point some in the crowd shouted out that Jesus had stirred up problems in Galilee and everywhere He went (Luke 23:5-6).
-When Pilate realized that Jesus was from Galilee, he thought he could pass judgment on Jesus to Herod Antipas, the ruler over the Galilee region visiting Jerusalem at the time.
+When Pilate realized that Jesus was from Galilee, he thought he could pass the judgment to Herod Antipas, the ruler over the Galilee region, who just happened to be visiting Jerusalem at the time.